This article outlines the process of configuring an event-based data logger to capture snapshots.

 -

-Create a new logger on the controller or in the GI.bench project.
-Select the variables to be added to the logger, give the logger a unique name, and select Event based from the Logger type drop-down list.
+Create a new logger on the controller or within the GI.bench project.
+Select the variables to include in the logger, assign a unique name, and choose Event-based from the Logger type drop-down list.

 -